-AutoCAD for Cabinet Drawing
+AutoCAD for Cabinet Drawing 2

-Expanding on concepts introduced in Drawing in the first semester Drawing course.
-This class builds competence in using CAD as a tool to communicate.
-Kitchen planning and cabinet design are emphasized.
+Expanding on concepts covered in AutoCAD for Cabinet Drawing 1, this course focus on developing proficiency with AutoCAD, as well as improving understanding of cabinetry and furniture design.
 Students learn to develop working drawings and details for cabinet, millwork and furniture projects.